tohagan-tmr/cleanpass/README.md

 ## Credential rotation

 You should be regularly changing system credentials.
-When you do, don't forget to update the filter rules in `~/.gitconfig`.
+When you do, you'll need to change the values in several places
+1. In your checked out source code.
+2. Twice in the filter rules in `~/.gitconfig`.

 ## Known limitations